Understand physics for insight into how our world works!

 The energy of an object can be defined as the potential of that object to do work.
 This has relevance to kinetic energy, potential energy and other types of energy, such as chemical, electrical, nuclear and thermal energy.
 To further understand the concept of energy, consider a ball rolling on the ground.
 If you apply a force to the ball and increase its rolling speed, you are actually doing work on the ball which results in an increase in the ball’s energy.
 So as you can see, work and energy are inter-related and in this lesson you will learn how to calculate the work done on an object as well as the amount of potential and kinetic energy that object possesses at any point in time.

-This is an excellent foundation course for many industries; from engineering to photography and farming to transport.
+This is an excellent foundation course for many industries; from engineering to photography, farming or transport.

 ENROL or Use our FREE Course Advice Service to Connect with a Tutor